Skip to content

 P64

-Dispersion that sits in the top decile of history is not a forecast — it is a tell that the market price implies a particular bifurcated thesis.
+Dispersion in the top decile of history is not a forecast — it is a tell that the price implies a particular bifurcated thesis.
 If that thesis fails, the resolution is usually a mean-reversion in dispersion, not a uniform de-rating.
-Pair with the archetype-adjusted P/E research for the per-sector × archetype slice, then compare it with the mature compounder archetype.
+The honest conclusion is that this is a market to be selective rather than directional in.